JennEYoon/datasciY/logs-8.2.2020.md

      Look up definitions.
    - In July 2018 when I first came across it, I didn"t have 1 year of solid Python coding experience.
 Now I do & know more about ML and DL.

+  * 8/14 Friday
+    Lex Fridman interviews Elon Musk.
+Freaky.
+Watch his face as he asks "Wat is outside of the Simulation?"
+    Musk is on full display without having to water down his replies to talk to lay people.
+His power and technological importance is on full display.